jx3-gitops-repositories/jx3-terraform-gke/README.md

 - IAM Bindings to manage permissions for applications using cloud resources

 Jenkins X likes to use GitOps to manage the lifecycle of both infrastructure and cluster resources.
 This requires two Git Repositories to achieve this:
-- the first, infrastructure resources will be managed by Terraform and will keep resourecs in sync.
+- **Infrastructure**: infrastructure resources will be managed by Terraform and will keep resources in sync.
-- the second, the Kubernetes specific cluster resources will be managed by Jenkins X and keep resources in sync.
+- **Cluster**: the Kubernetes specific cluster resources will be managed by Jenkins X and keep resources in sync.

 # Prerequisites